 When researching and buying an antenna for your CB radio, there are many things to consider.
 How will I mount it on my car?
 Will my car fit in my garage while it’s on the roof?
-Will a 5 foot antenna on my car just be ridiculous?
+Will a 5-foot antenna on my car just be ridiculous?
 How tall does the antenna have to be?
 And what brand antenna should I buy?
 All of these are questions you should ask yourself.
-These questions changes slightly, depending on how and when you use your CB, and if you are new to CB or have been doing it for years.
+These questions change slightly depending on how and when you use your CB and if you are new to CB or have been doing it for years.

 Length – Tall antennas generally work better and get a longer range than short antennas.
 The higher the antenna goes, the farther your message will go, and you can receive messages from farther away.
-The ideal length antenna for CB radios is 102 inches (about 8 and ½ feet!), because it is equal to ¼ of a wavelength.
+The ideal length antenna for CB radios is 102 inches (about 8 and ½ feet!) because it is equal to ¼ of a wavelength.
 Obviously, this isn’t even an option for most people.
 If you just can’t have a 102, or 36+ inch antenna stuck to the roof of your car because it won’t fit in the garage or you just don’t want it because you think it’s annoying, they do make shorter antennas.
-The only drawback with these if your reception isn’t as good.
-Walcott CB sells an 8 inch magnetic CB antenna, the MS512M, that sits on the roof of your car.
-With this, you don’t get the same reception that a 3 foot antenna has, but you can park in a garage or go through the drive thru without a problem.
+The only drawback with these is that your reception isn’t as good.
+Walcott CB sells an 8-inch magnetic CB antenna, the MS512M, that sits on the roof of your car.
+With this, you don’t get the same reception that a 3-foot antenna has, but you can park in a garage or go through the drive thru without a problem.

-Center-Loaded – The name is misleading, because the coil is not right in the middle if the antenna, it is usually near to bottom, but not at the base.
+Center-Loaded – The name is misleading because the coil is not right in the middle of the antenna.
+It is usually near the bottom, but not at the base.
 Under the coil is a thick, stainless steel shaft.
 The coil is sometimes in a plastic case.
 Above the antenna is normal.
 The most common uses for center-loaded antennas is on large trucks and semis.

 Top-Loaded – The most common and cheapest type of CB radio antenna.
 These are also the most effective, even though they usually have low wattages (this is really only a drawback to people trying to use these with a ham radio or modified CB).
 Top-loaded antennas are mostly made out of fiberglass, and they use a thin wire wrapped on the outside of the shaft and is covered with a protective layer.
 Since the coil is at the top of these antennas, you can mount them lower on the car because it is more likely the antenna will be taller than the roof of the car.
 Top-loaded antennas are use on cars, trucks, semis, and RV’s, making them the most versatile antenna type.